arvigeus/AZ-204/Learning Path/CosmoDB.md

 ### Create triggers and user-defined functions

 Azure Cosmos DB supports pretriggers and post-triggers.
 Pretriggers are executed before modifying a database item and post-triggers are executed after modifying a database item.
-Triggers aren't automatically executed, they must be specified for each database operation where you want them to execute.
+Triggers aren't automatically executed.
+They must be specified for each database operation where you want them to execute.
 After you define a trigger, you should register it by using the Azure Cosmos DB SDKs.

 For examples of how to register and call a trigger, see [pretriggers](https://learn.microsoft.com/en-us/azure/cosmos-db/sql/how-to-use-stored-procedures-triggers-udfs#pre-triggers) and [post-triggers](https://learn.microsoft.com/en-us/azure/cosmos-db/sql/how-to-use-stored-procedures-triggers-udfs#post-triggers).

 #### Pretriggers

-The following example shows how a pretrigger is used to validate the properties of an Azure Cosmos item that is being created, it adds a timestamp property to a newly added item if it doesn't contain one.
+The following example shows how a pretrigger is used to validate the properties of an Azure Cosmos item that is being created.
+It adds a timestamp property to a newly added item if it doesn't contain one.

 ```js
 function validateToDoItemTimestamp() {